lhduc02/lhduc02/README.md

 I'm a 3rd year AI-BigData Student at Hanoi University of Science and Technology.

+### :telescope: Future goals

-- :telescope: I'm a 3rd year AI-BigData Student at Hanoi University of Science and Technology.
+I'm a 3rd year AI-BigData Student at Hanoi University of Science and Technology.

 My hobbies are watching football, reading books, playing chess.

 I am a person with a spirit of learning, responsible for work.
 Outside of school hours, I often take online courses.

 I have knowledge of Python, SQL, Statistics, Data Analysis.

 Currently, I am learning more related knowledge about BI tools, AI, Machine Learning to aim at becoming a Data Analyst after graduation.

 After 3 years, through participating in projects and improving my knowledge, I will aim to become a Data Scientist after graduation.

 Then, through the process of working and improving my management ability as well as professional knowledge, I want to become a Data Science Manager.

 ---